kaaengine/kaa/docs/tutorial/part03.rst

         gameplay_scene = GameplayScene()
         engine.run(gameplay_scene)

-Our main.py looks very professional now!
+Our main.py looks very pro now!
 Run the game to make sure it works.
 You should see an empty, black screen.
 Press Alt+F4 to close it.

 Load assets just once, from one place, and make them visible from everywhere